bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 84°
-- Mostly Clear
+- Partly Cloudy
 - 44% humidity
 - 9 mph wind
-- 36% cloud cover
+- 47% cloud cover
-- 50 AQI 🟩
+- 60 AQI 🟨
 - 0.05 inches of rain in the past 24 hours
-- 0.04 inches of rain expected in the next 48 hours
+- 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>